Dantay13/reading-notes/301/class-reading10.md

 ## [Understanding the JavaScript Call Stack](https://www.freecodecamp.org/news/understanding-the-javascript-call-stack-861e41ae61d4)

 1. What is a ‘call’?
-<brb> a call is a function invocation
+<br> a call is a function invocation

 2. How many ‘calls’ can happen at once?
 <br> One at a time